Mean-field limits for large-scale random-access networks: Model description

 and the class-capacity region is given by

 Taking $c=1$ the sets $\Ominc,\Opluc \subset \Omega$ are

-{\it Network dynamics}.
-Packets arrive at the various class-$c$ nodes as independent Poisson processes of rate $\lambda_c^{(N)} \:\dot=\: \lambda_c / N^{(N)}_c$.
-Once a class-$c$ node obtains access to the medium, it transmits one packet, which takes an exponentially distributed time with parameter $\mu_c^{(N)} \:\dot=\: \mu_c $.
+{\it Network dynamics}. \revT{Nodes within the same class share the same statistical features.} Packets arrive at the various class-$c$ nodes as independent Poisson processes of rate $\lambda_c^{(N)} \:\dot=\: \lambda_c / N^{(N)}_c$.
+Once a class-$c$ node obtains access to the medium, it transmits one packet, which takes an exponentially distributed time with parameter $\mu_c^{(N)} \:\dot=\: \mu_c$.
 In between two consecutive transmissions a class-$c$ node must back-off for an exponentially distributed time period with parameter $\nu_c^{(N)} \:\dot=\: \nu_c / N^{(N)}_c$.
 Note that a node refrains from the back-off competition whenever its buffer is empty.
 Also, the back-off period of a class-$c$ node is suspended (frozen) when the medium is occupied by an interfering node, i.e., the class activity state does not belong to $\Omega_{-c}$.

-Define the queue length process $\vecQ^{(N)}(t) = (Q_{c,k}^{(N)}(t))_{\cCC,k\in \mathbb{N}}$, where $Q_{c,k}^{(N)}(t)$ represents the number of packets in the buffer of the $k$-th node belonging to class~$c$ at time~$t$ excluding any possible packet in transmission, and define by $\vecY^{(N)}(t)$ the class activity process on the state space $\Omega$.
-Observe that $\big(\vecQ^{(N)}(t), \vecY^{(N)}(t)\big)$ evolves as a Markov process.\\
+Define the queue length process $\vecQ^{(N)}(t) = (Q_{c,k}^{(N)}(t))_{\cCC, k = 1,\ldots,N_c}$, where $Q_{c,k}^{(N)}(t)$ represents the number of packets in the buffer of the $k$-th node belonging to class~$c$ at time~$t$ excluding any possible packet in transmission, and define by $\vecY^{(N)}(t)$ the class activity process on the state space $\Omega$.
+Observe that $\big(\vecQ^{(N)}(t), \vecY^{(N)}(t)\big)$ evolves as a Markov process. \\

 {\it A population process description}.
-To ease the notation we write $N_c = N^{(N)}_c$ from now on.
-Due to the class symmetry, the nodes within a class are statistically exchangeable, and the system state may be described in terms of the numbers of nodes belonging to the same class and with the same number of packets in the buffer.
-In particular, define the population process $\tvecX^{(N)}(t) = (\tX_{c,n}^{(N)}(t))_{\cCC,n\in\mathbb{N}}$, where
+To ease the notation we write $N_c = N^{(N)}_c$ whenever possible.
+Due to the class symmetry, the nodes within a class are statistically indistinguishable, and the system state may be described in terms of the numbers of nodes belonging to the same class and with the same number of packets in the buffer.
+In particular, define the population process $\tvecX^{(N)}(t) = (\tX_{c,n}^{(N)}(t))_{\cCC,n\in\NatZero}$, where

 The process $\big(\tvecX^{(N)}(t),\vecY^{(N)}(t)\big)$ is itself Markovian with state space $E \times \Omega$, where

 Observe that the population process lies in $E^1\subseteq E$ where

 The possible transitions for the process $\big(\tvecX^{(N)}(t),\vecY^{(N)}(t)\big)$ may be described as follows: